LinaNoor-AGI/static_motifs/towards_a_symbolic_cosmology/Towards_a_Symbolic_Cosmology-v1.0.0.md

 ---

-## B.3 Recovery of Einstein’s Field Equations
+### B.3 Recovery of Einstein’s Field Equations

-At next order, quadratic combinations of the **🌀 swirl** field supply effective curvature.
-Contractions of $\Phi$ with itself produce a Ricci-like tensor in the coherence metric sector.
-In the high-coherence, low-fluctuation limit, this yields Einstein-type dynamics with an effective stress tensor from $\Phi$ self-interactions.
+Quadratic combinations of the swirl field 🌀 supply effective curvature in the emergent-coherence sector.
+Contractions of $\Phi$ with itself act like a Ricci source, and in the high–coherence, low–fluctuation regime this induces Einstein–type dynamics with an effective stress tensor built from $\Phi$ self–interactions.

 ```math
 R_{\mu\nu} \;\sim\; \Phi_{\mu\alpha}\,{\Phi^{\alpha}}_{\nu},